Tag: Charlie Hebdo

 In a debate over free speech on campus, the controversial front cover of the memorial edition of Charlie Hebdo, depicting the prophet Muhammad, was revealed unannounced

 Oh oh oh oh.
-The anguish, the terror, the sharp pain in … Read the rest
+The anguish, the terror, the sharp pain in the temples.
+There we were, having a safe warm cuddly happy debate about free speech on campus, and then somebody “revealed” something unannounced!

 The Wiltshire police explained that all they were doing was making an assessment of community tensions for the purpose of stamping them out.
 That’s all.
 Kindly meant.
 No harm done.
 Clear off out of it.